Karma

 Buddham Sharanam Gachchhami

-Karma basically means an action, work or deeds.
-It can also be referred as principle where actions and intent of an individual influence the future of individual.
-There has a lot of belief in different religion and culture from every part of the world that good works and deeds lead to good karma and happiness whereas one's bad action and bad deeds leads to future sufferings and bad karma.
-The concept of karma was originally from ancient India, but is also believed in Hinduism, Buddhism, Sikhism, Jainism, and Taoism.
+Karma means an action, work, or deed.
+It can also be referred to as a principle, where an individual's actions and intent influence an individual's future.
+There is a lot of belief in different religions and cultures worldwide that good works and deeds lead to good Karma and happiness.
+In contrast, wrong actions and evil deeds lead to future suffering and bad Karma.
+Karma was originally from ancient India but is also believed in Hinduism, Buddhism, Sikhism, Jainism, and Taoism.

 Karma in Hinduism